The@Frank L And Sarah Miller Coulson Foundation

 How does The@Frank L And Sarah Miller Coulson Foundation spend its money?

 The@Frank L And Sarah Miller Coulson Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to The@Frank L And Sarah Miller Coulson Foundation tax-deductible?